Water Saving Tips For Your Lawn and Garden

 environment and results in less overall maintenance on the landscape.

-The following are 12 easy-to-implement tips that can help you conserve water, lower your water bills and
+Here are 12 easy-to-implement tips that can help you conserve water.

 Choose plants that will flourish in the regional climate and microclimate, but that don't require a lot of

 water.
 That doesn't necessarily mean native plants.
 You don't have to use natives to be effective.
 Some

 native plants require a lot of water.
 Choose plants based on the soil conditions, environmental factors,

 slope, space available, etc., not just whether it's native to the area.

 Healthy soil is the key to healthy plants.
 Rich, organic soil better absorbs water, encourages deeper